TendTo/rules_doxygen/README.md

     executable = "@my_module//path/to/doxygen:doxygen",
     platform = "mac-arm",
 )
-# Since no configuration has been provided, all other platforms will fallback to the default version
+# Since no configuration has been provided for them,
+# all other platforms will fallback to the default version

 use_repo(doxygen_extension, "doxygen")
 ```